This spectacular historical re-enactment of the "Charles Quint and the three Auvergnats" tells the story of Charles-Quint in Beaumont.

 For the occasion, the streets get dressed up with banners sporting Charles-Quint's colours as well as the 17 provinces of the Spanish Dutch regions'.
 It's quite a party, lasting no less than 3 days.

-Event planned for the month of October 2021 (1)
+Event planned for the month from September to October 2022 (1)

 (1) Dates and programme may be subject to change.